thesidegig/thesidegig/README.md

 - 👋 Welcome to the @thesidegig
-- 👀 I’m interested in learning about GitHub Actions
+- 👀 I’m interested in utilising GitHub Actions in automated deployment of AZURE Services.
-- 🌱 I’m currently learning to use Azure
+-